|

 The insert of the 1991 album contains no information about the score or film

 and is a poster that is difficult to re-fold into its original form.
-That of the 2016
+Those of the 2016

-Intrada album includes extensive information about the score and film.
+and 2020 Intrada albums include extensive information about the score and film.
+The 2020

 |